Tantalor93/tantalor93.github.io/index.md

   <div class="about-text">
     <p>
       Hello, my name is <strong>Ondřej Benkovský</strong>.
-I am a systems-focused software engineer with over <strong>10 years of experience</strong> in building robust backend solutions.
-My work ranges from high-level web applications to low-level network services like DNS servers.
+I am a systems-focused software engineer with over <strong>10 years of experience</strong> in building robust backend solutions ranging from various web application to low-level network services like DNS servers.
     </p>

     <p>
-      I specialize in building scalable, distributed, and performance-sensitive applications.
-I am particularly passionate about <strong>GoLang</strong> and <strong>Java</strong>, and I have extensive experience in designing and running applications on cloud infrastructure and Kubernetes clusters.
+      I specialize in building scalable backend solutions with a lot of experience in distributed and performance-sensitive applications for tackling real-world challenges efficiently.
+My go-to programming languages are <strong>Java</strong> and <strong>GoLang</strong>, and I have extensive experience designing and running applications on cloud infrastructure and Kubernetes clusters.
     </p>

     <p>
-      Beyond my professional roles, I am an active contributor to the open-source community as a <strong>maintainer for the CNCF CoreDNS project</strong>, which is a vital part of the Kubernetes ecosystem.
-I also created <strong>DNSpyre</strong>, an open-source tool for DNS load testing.
+      Beyond my professional roles, I am an active contributor to the open-source community as a <strong>maintainer for the CNCF CoreDNS project</strong> and the creator of <strong>DNSpyre</strong>, a CLI tool for DNS load testing.
     </p>

     <p>
-      Outside of coding, you'll often find me immersed in a good <strong>fantasy book series</strong> (big fan of Brandon Sanderson or Steven Erikson), playing games on my PC or PlayStation, or enjoying nature through long walks.
+      Outside of coding, you'll often find me immersed in a good <strong>fantasy book series</strong> (big fan of Brandon Sanderson or Steven Erikson), playing games on my computer or PlayStation, or enjoying nature through long walks.
     </p>
   </div>